nonso77/Data-visualisation-with-seaborn-and-matplotlib/README.md

 # Data-visualisation-with-seaborn-and-matplotlib
-In this Project, i played around with seaborn and matplotlib to create some visualizations, barcharts and scatterplots
+In this Project, i played around with seaborn and matplotlib libraries on jupyter notebooks  to create some visualizations, barcharts and scatterplots